 Value Analysis by Usage Pattern

 Recovery machine value correlates directly with usage frequency and service volume.
-Six-month field testing across 300+ recovery operations with 45+ HVAC technicians identified potentially optimal machines for distinct use cases:
+Six-month field testing across 300 or more recovery operations with 45 or more HVAC technicians identified potentially optimal machines for distinct use cases:

 Fieldpiece MR45 – Commercial/High-Volume Operations

 The MR45 ($949.99) may maximize commercial technician productivity through superior refrigerant recovery rates.
 Its 0.8 lb/min recovery speed completed operations approximately 40% faster than competitors in testing.
-Technicians performing 4+ daily recoveries may save approximately 11 hours monthly based on timed comparisons – potentially generating additional billable time, though actual savings vary by system size and job conditions.
+Technicians performing 4 or more daily recoveries may save approximately 11 hours monthly based on timed comparisons, though actual savings vary by system size and job conditions.
+For example, four recoveries at MR45 speed (13 min each) take 52 minutes.
+The same four recoveries with the RG3 (21 min each) take 84 minutes.
+That is 32 minutes saved in one day.
 The twin-cylinder design, advanced thermal management, and A2L refrigerant compatibility may ensure long-term operational efficiency.

 MR45 potentially optimal scenarios: Commercial system servicing, hot climate operations, maximum reliability requirements, multiple daily recoveries, fastest recovery speeds.